ilopezfr/Self-Driving-Car-Engineering/project_writeup.md

 After only one lap driven, this is how the distribution of steering angle looked like:
 ![alt text][image6]

-Clearly sterring=0 have the highest ocurrence.
+Clearly sterring=0 have the highest occurrence.
 The data is very unbalanced, so we need to focus on collecting more images during curves, when the steering angle is different than 0.
 Also, because the circuit is counterclock-wise, our distribution of angles will be skewed to the left.

 Taking this into account, and simulating the type of situations were the car didn't perform well, I collected what we call "recovery data".
 I ended up collecting over 10,000 camera frames (including left, center, and right images).
 The final training data is a combination of:
 - 1 lap center lane driving
 - 1 lap center lane driving clockwise around the track.
 - Recovery from the left and right side of the road.
 Special cases:
 	- Curve prior to bridge.
-	- Driving accross bridge.
+	- Driving across bridge.
 	- Every sharp curve.
 	- Sharp curve where there's no road delimiter but dirt.
 See below: